straider/challenges/LearningPath/2017/EnterpriseContainerisation/OpenShift/README.md

 - [OpenShift S2I Builder for Java](https://github.com/jorgemoralespou/s2i-java): this builder/runtime s2i image can be used with SpringBoot, Vert.X, Wildfly Swarm, DropWizard and many other microservices frameworks.
 - [vbehar/openshift-git](https://github.com/vbehar/openshift-git): Import/Export OpenShift resources from/to a Git repository.
 - [puzzle/puppet-openshift3](https://github.com/puzzle/puppet-openshift3): Puppet Module to install and manage OpenShift Enterprise 3 and OpenShift Origin.
+- [getwarped/powershift-cli](https://github.com/getwarped/powershift-cli): provides a plugin which wraps the oc cluster up command, used for starting up a local OpenShift cluster using your local Docker service.
+This plugin builds on top of oc cluster up, to provide profiles, additional security, application persistence and provisioning for persistent volumes.
+- [getwarped/powershift-cluster](https://github.com/getwarped/powershift-cluster): provides a plugin for the powershift command line client for managing a local OpenShift cluster.
+The commands provide a layer around the oc cluster up command, adding the ability to easily maintain persistent profiles for multiple local instances of OpenShift running on a Docker service.

 # Installation Recipes